MalachiteLem/SSR-Void-Expansion/README.md

-# Starstorm Returns: Void Expansion
+# Starstorm Returns: Void Expansion [ON A HIATUS]
 <img width="704" height="500" alt="image" src="https://github.com/user-attachments/assets/cb00a8a7-4cb3-4288-9f0a-626bd55c7b41" />

 #

 Void Expansion is a WIP mod, featuring content from the original Starstorm mod and expanding upon things already within Starstorm Returns.

-It will add* 13 Survivors, 5 Stages, 15 Enemies, 6 Bosses, 1 Final Boss, 4 Events, Mechanics, Interactions, and many more!
+Currently on a "hiatus" and will likely never have work continued on it due to burnout and the feeling that what's being done is not enough.

-You can join our discord [here!](https://discord.gg/B26hGgS9Jd)
+Seraph and Nemsniper are mostly playable, just missing critical details like Seraph's pull and Nemsniper's SPOT.

 Be sure to also visit [Starstorm Returns Discord Server!](https://discord.gg/fGShMVEayr) ** **